TrellixVulnTeam/swahilipython_SCMU/Doc/reference/simple_stmts.rst

 the sliced object).

 .. versionchanged:: 3.2
-   Previously it was illegal to delete a name from the local namespace if it occurs as a free variable in a nested block.
+   Previously it was illegal to delete a name kutoka the local namespace if it occurs as a free variable in a nested block.